colibie/solved_algorithms/README.md

 # Algorithms and Data Structures

-This project contains a collection of algorithm and data structure questions I've been able to solve, all in JavaScript.
+This project contains a collection of algorithm and data structure questions I've been able to solve, in Java and JavaScript.

 I use it for learning purposes.